Equim-chan/mjai-reviewer/faq.md

 where $K$ is the number of rounds and $N_i$ is the number of player's actions in $i$-th round.

-The calculation is very basic and the result has a high variance.
-It probably shouldn't be considered a reliable measure.
+The calculation is essentially a basic min-max scaling and the result has a high variance.
+It is also directly tied to the output dynamic range of a specific engine (model).
+It shouldn't be considered a reliable measurement.